AbeSheikh92/python_final_project/README.md

 | atomicwrites: | *Also used in parts of the code to ensure atomic writing to files* |

+*Note: The following 'Quick Start' section is meant for the instructors of the course*

 #### Quick Start

 I have done my best to make the S3 AWS Bucket public such that the below description will allow you to access its contents.
-If the below does not work, I have failed, and you should pause in a moment of silence for in condolence of this failure.
+If the below does not work, I have failed, and you should pause for a moment of silence in condolence of this failure.
 The code can still be run fine, but perhaps pre-trained models will not be available (unless I maybe include them with my submission along with the link to this repo).

-If I have managed the models with my submission, they will be in a zip file.
+If I have managed to include the models with my submission, they will be in a zip file.
 Here's what to do with them:
 * Unzip them
 * One is named cnn_trained_embedding.model and one is named fox_trained_embedding.model
 * Once you have cloned this repo locally, rename them both to trained_embedding.model and place one trained model under the following path: